Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Brief overview of the heavy hadron spectroscopy

 The hadrons encode the underlying information of the QCD dynamics in the nonperturbative region.
 The hadron spectroscopy tightly connects the experimental measurements with various theoretical frameworks, such as the {\it ab-initio} lattice QCD simulations, the quark models, QCD sum rule, etc. In the traditional quark model, the mesons and baryons are composed of the quark-antiquark pair ($q\bar q$) and three quarks $(qqq)$, respectively.
 Most of the ground-state and excited hadrons can be successfully described by such a simple framework.

-In the past decades, the hadron spectroscopy has been revived by the observation of many excited heavy hadrons~\cite{ParticleDataGroup:2020ssz}, the exotic $X,Y,Z$ states~\cite{ParticleDataGroup:2020ssz}, and the hidden-charm pentaquark states~\cite{LHCb:2015yax,LHCb:2019kea} as well as the doubly charmed teraquark state $T_{cc}$~\cite{LHCb:2021vvq,LHCb:2021auc}, etc. Readers may find more experimental and theoretical details in the reviews~\cite{Chen:2016qju,Chen:2016spr,Lebed:2016hpi,Esposito:2016noz,Hosaka:2016pey,Guo:2017jvc,Ali:2017jda,Liu:2019zoy,Brambilla:2019esw,Lucha:2021mwx,Chen:2021ftn,Chen:2022asf}.
+In the past decades, the hadron spectroscopy has been revived by the observation of many excited heavy hadrons~\cite{ParticleDataGroup:2022pth}, the exotic $X,Y,Z$ states~\cite{ParticleDataGroup:2022pth}, and the hidden-charm pentaquark states~\cite{LHCb:2015yax,LHCb:2019kea} as well as the doubly charmed teraquark state $T_{cc}$~\cite{LHCb:2021vvq,LHCb:2021auc}, etc. Readers may find more experimental and theoretical details in the reviews~\cite{Chen:2016qju,Chen:2016spr,Lebed:2016hpi,Esposito:2016noz,Hosaka:2016pey,Guo:2017jvc,Ali:2017jda,Liu:2019zoy,Brambilla:2019esw,Lucha:2021mwx,Chen:2021ftn,Chen:2022asf}.
 The traditional quark model failed badly for most of these states.
 In general, QCD allows the existence of the more complicated forms of structures for the hadrons, such as the hybrid meson, the glueball, the tetraquark state, the pentaquark state, and hadronic molecule, etc. In fact, the multiquark states $(qq\bar q\bar q)$ and $(qqqq\bar q)$ were proposed together with the conventional mesons and baryons by Gell-Mann~\cite{Gell-Mann:1964ewy} and Zweig~\cite{Zweig:1964jf}.
 These newly observed structures might be the good candidates of the exotic states and contain the missing piece of knowledge about the nonperturbative strong interactions.

 Most of the new hadron states are in the heavy sector.
 Thus, the heavy hadron spectroscopy is of great interest.
-The heavy hadrons are composed of the light quarks $q=u,d,s$ ($m_q\ll\Lambda_\chi$), and the heavy quarks $Q=c,b$ ($m_Q\gg\Lambda_\text{QCD}$).
-Therefore, the heavy hadrons synchronously possess the chiral symmetry for the light quarks as well as the heavy quark symmetry for the heavy quarks.
+The heavy hadrons are composed of the light quarks $q=u,d,s$ ($m_q\ll\Lambda_\chi$), and the heavy quarks $Q=c,b$ ($m_Q\gg\Lambda_\text{QCD}$). {Note that the top quark is not considered because it decays into the bottom quark and $W$ boson rapidly and its life time is much shorter than the typical hadronization time scale.} Therefore, the heavy hadrons synchronously possess the chiral symmetry for the light quarks as well as the heavy quark symmetry for the heavy quarks.
 The heavy hadrons are ideal objects to study the dynamics between the light and heavy quarks, and explore the chiral symmetry and heavy quark symmetry simultaneously.
 In the following, we will give a brief review about the heavy hadron spectroscopy, especially the states which will be analyzed carefully in the following sections.